haroldmud/haroldmud/README.md

 ## About me

-- 👨‍🎓 I graduated  at The Ape Unit trainee cohort(TheGym) to become<br>
-      a Software developer in a remote and multicultural environment.<br><br>
+- 👨‍🎓 I graduated  at The Ape Unit trainee cohort(TheGym) to become a Software developer in a remote and multicultural environment.<br><br>
 - 💻 Currently I'm working at Ojemba/Maiburnwolff.<br><br>

 ```javascript